mohammadaljarah/mohammadaljarah/README.md

 # Hello there 👋
 ### Mohammad AL-Jarah
-- 📫 How to reach me: mohammedqaljarah@gmail.com
+- 📫 Reach me at: mohammedqaljarah@gmail.com

 A software engineering student at Istanbul Aydin University, graduating in 2023 (Hopefully :P)
 <!--